What is coaching?

 - One-on-one coaching conducted onsite focused on job-specific goals accelerated leaders’ growth.

 - Unbiased, honest, objective feedback provided in a non-evaluative manner improved self-efficacy for leadership and promoted changes in thinking, behavior, and habits.

 - Regular, face-to-face meetings between the coach and the school leader as well as “on call” availability strengthened the trust and efficacy of the coaching relationship.

 - Leaders were motivated to change and grow when supported by a respectful, collegial coach willing to confront issues and challenges.

 What does coaching look like?

-Our coaching model is on site, one-on-one, and face-to-face.
+Our coaching model provides a one-on-one personalized learning experience via onsite coaching, virtual eCoaching, or blended coaching approaches.
 The process provides the coach and principal the opportunity to collaborate and share ideas and experiences, which has the greatest impact on results.